blues/app-accelerators/29-restroom-servicing-monitor/README.md

 Do not connect the red connector of the Qwiic cable.

-The Power rail of the Breadboard is connected to Pin 36 on the Pico (3V3 Out)
+The power rail of the Breadboard is connected to Pin 36 on the Pico (3V3 Out).

 ## Pico Setup